fed21/the-price-of-validity/README.md

 The price of validity in dynamic networks.
 J. Comput.
 Syst.
 Sci.
 73(3): 245-264 (2007) https://doi.org/10.1016/j.jcss.2006.10.007

-In particular, the analysis must consider different dynamic networks, highlighting how the dependability metrics change on different networks.
+In particular, the analysis must consider different dynamic networks, highlighting how the performance metrics change on different networks.

 # How to start project
 * Clone the repository.